-News column printed in the Galveston Daily News, The Post, and other Galveston County Newspapers. periodically during the summer.
+SALVIAS: Re-blooming salvias, such as Salvia greggii and S. farinacea, should be pruned back periodically during the summer.
 To make the job easier, use hedging shears, and remove only the spent flowers and a few inches of stem below.